npm/rfcs/accepted/0000-audit-overrides.md

   2. Older clients should if possible report the new advice when they can't apply it.

-  3. Long term compatibility should not be at issue as all three major npm clients use the same
+  3. Long term compatibility may not be at issue as all three major npm clients use the same reporting library.
+At the same time, it's not clear how easy it will be for other package managers to support npm-audit-report version 2, given that the official documentation is "use arborist" which will be a non-starter for them.

-2. Would it be desirable to apply ALL audit fix results as overrides?
+2. ~~Would it be desirable to apply ALL audit fix results as overrides?~~ NO.